BruceEckel/WinterTechForum-hugo/content/cta/index.md

 ---
-title: Abbreviated CTA Schedule
+title: Center for the Arts Conference Usage
 outputs: ["html"]
 ---

-## Conference usage of the Center for the Arts

 ### Monday